 A large garden or small field can be suitable for a couple of Pygmy goats, but ensure it is securely fenced.

-- Vaccination.
-You can either ask your vet to vaccinate your pygmy goats or buy the vaccination yourself.
-We use Lambivac.
+Vaccination - You can either ask your vet to vaccinate your pygmy goats or buy the vaccinations yourself.
+All our goats are vaccinated with Gudair against Johne's disease and with Lambivac against Tetanus, Pulp Kidney and Dysentery.

 Please contact us as we are always happy to give further help and advice.